stronghips/PythonLessons/Lesson 2/README.md

 ## Control structures
 ## Conditional statements: if, else, elif

 A condition is true or false.
+Branching allows us to execute different code paths based on conditions.
+The program can have many execution paths

 ## Loops